Philadelphia Cocaine Distribution + PWID Defense Lawyer

 Possession charges can further be categorized as “actual possession,” which means the defendant allegedly had cocaine on his or her person, and “constructive possession,” which means the defendant allegedly had control over cocaine inside a house, vehicle, or other accessible location.
 Different penalties for these crimes may apply depending on the circumstances of the case.

-Pennsylvania takes a tough stance on drug crimes.
+Philadelphia takes a tough stance on drug crimes involving .
 Under federal and state laws, cocaine possession is treated far more harshly than the possession of marijuana.
 There are varying penalties for the possession of cocaine, including:

 - Simple Possession – The simple possession of cocaine will result in a penalty of imprisonment of up to one year, a fine for $5,000, or both.
 Subsequent offenses of cocaine possession can imprison you for up to three years and charge you $25,000 in fees or both.